 If you are concerned about the privacy of your signature in the mail system, we encourage you to return your ballot to one of our secure ballot boxes in Arapahoe County.
 These ballots are collected daily and transported by a bipartisan team of two election workers to our warehouse for processing, so you can trust that your signature will not be seen by anyone outside of our election team.

-Yes, Colorado requires voters to show a valid ID when they appear to vote at a Voter Service and Polling Center.
+Yes, Colorado law does require a voter to show a valid ID when appearing to vote at a Voter Service and Polling Center.
 See acceptable forms of ID.

-You may visit any one of our four Voter Service and Polling Center between June 18 and June 26.
+If you wish to vote in-person, instead of casting your mail ballot, you may visit any one of our Voter Service and Polling Center between October 19 and November 3, 2020.
 There are no assigned polling locations.

 - vote a provisional ballot; or